 This Technique Saves Time

 When finding out how to storyboard a website.
-This can save you lots of time and money.
+This method can save you a lot of time and money.
 It takes a few minutes or even seconds to draw a storyboard up.
 If you were to develop the code for it, it could take you hours.
-Take your time and really think about it.
-It could make your website very simple, enjoyable and become successful.
-Or it could cause confusion, frustration and not be successful.
-Remember Keep It Simple
+You don't need to make these sketches look like your are directing a movie.